ogham/rust-users/README.md

 In Unix, each user has an individual *user ID*, and each process has an *effective user ID* that says which user’s permissions it is using.
 Furthermore, users can be the members of *groups*, which also have names and IDs.
 This functionality is exposed in libc, the C standard library, but as an unsafe Rust interface.
-This wrapper library provides a safe interface, using User and Group objects instead of low-level pointers and strings.
+This wrapper library provides a safe interface, using `User` and `Group` types and functions such as `get_user_by_id` instead of low-level pointers and strings.
 It also offers basic caching functionality.

-It does not (yet) offer *editing* functionality; the objects returned are read-only.
+It does not (yet) offer *editing* functionality; the values returned are read-only.

 ## Users

-The function `get_current_uid` returns a `uid_t` value representing the user currently running the program, and the `get_user_by_uid` function scans the users database and returns a User object with the user’s information.
+The function `get_current_uid` returns a `uid_t` value representing the user currently running the program, and the `get_user_by_uid` function scans the users database and returns a `User` with the user’s information.
 This function returns `None` when there is no user for that ID.

-A `User` object has the following accessors:
+A `User` has the following accessors:

 - **uid:** The user’s ID
 - **name:** The user’s name